Academic Skills: FAQs

 An academic skills instructor will only read a take-home exam with written permission from the course instructor.
 In advance of your appointment, contact your course instructor by email to ask permission to discuss the take-home exam with Academic Skills.
 Be clear about the questions you plan to bring to Academic Skills (do you want help with grammar or organization?).
 Print the email or forward it to the Academic Skills instructor in advance of your appointment.
 Without this permission, we are unable to review your take-home exam.
 Note that course instructors may not give permission for a take-home to be read or reviewed by any individual other than the student.

 9. What do I do if I am in the Fresh Start Program?

+The Fresh Start program is part of a re-entry agreement for students who face suspension for a failing academic record.
 Students enrolled in the Fresh Start program may be referred to Academic Skills by an academic advisor.
 Students can reflect on their academic strengths and weaknesses, and with an instructor, they can work to improve study strategies, writing skills, or time management.

 11. What is the Academic Integrity Module?

 We administer an online module on Academic Integrity at Trent, which you may find on your learning system if your professor requires you to complete it for a course.
 The online module is comprised of three sections: Policy and Practice, Avoiding Plagiarism, and Avoiding Cheating.
 Each section is comprised of instructional materials followed by a quiz that assesses your understanding of academic integrity.
 In order to successfully complete the module, you must earn 100% on each of the three quizzes.